IchZerowan/product-accounting/API.md

 ```

 * PUT /purchases/{id} - update existing purchase
+* PUT /purchases/{id}/commit - commit the purchase.
+During this action the
+product count is updated and the Transaction entity is created
 * DELETE /purchases/{id} - delete purchase by id
 * POST /purchases/{purchaseId}/products - add new product item to the purchase